Semiotics & Future Studies

 Learning OutcomesGraduates of the Semiotics and Future Studies Doctor of Ministry track will:

-- gain an advanced understanding and integration of ministry in relation to leadership and contemporary culture
+- demonstrate an advanced understanding and integration of ministry in relation to leadership and contemporary culture

 - formulate a comprehensive and critical understanding of ministry informed by the application of semiotics and future studies